mdram83/php-probably-wrong-way/README.md

 1. After activating theme go to Appearance, Customize, Site Identity, Site Icon and chose one prepared for site.
 2. Add tagline - short info what is this page about...
 'A beginner's programming diary.'
-3. Install plugin - ACF for custom fields and configure it (required subtitle in Pages) 3.1. 'subtitle' field (100 chars) for Pages and Posts
+3. Install plugin - ACF for custom fields and configure it (required subtitle in Pages) 3.1. 'subtitle' field (100 chars) for Posts, Pages, Inspirations
 4. Add page 'About' with slug 'about'.
+5. Create and set as default 'Uncategorized' category for posts (if not better is from english default installation)

 Add proper license information: